 In larger gold coin and gold bar issuances, both government mints and private mints produce kilo-size gold coins and gold bars, respectively.

 The Biggest Gold Coin ever: Silly Mint Marketing Wars

 For a few years, the Royal Canadian Mint enjoyed all the free marketing that striking the then world’s most significant gold coins brought it.

-To date in 2018, the world’s largest gold coin ever struck is now held by Australia’s Perth Mint.
+To date, the world’s largest gold coin ever struck is now held by Australia’s Perth Mint.

 A 1,012-kilogram gold coin oddity has been making world tours mainly in the gold buying eastern world.

 In terms of gold coin vs. gold bar sizes, both private and government mints make various sized gold bars and gold coins, respectively.